Geborgen/nordic-souls/README.md

 As this may cause some confusion, I should clarify that I'm not against people editing the list.
 All I mean is that I won't be able to help if things break.
 This also falls under Wabbajack's rule 11, meaning that any modifications you make, you do so at your own risk.

-Game settings and mod configs can be found in the `[NoDelete] NS - Game Settings` mod under the `WRAPPING UP - OUTPUT` separator in MO2.
-Right-click, open in explorer, and find the config you need, or click `Information...`, click the `INI Files` tab, and find what you need there.
-If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.
+Game settings and mod configs can be found in the `NS - Game Settings` mod under the `General Settings` separator in MO2.
+Right-click, open in explorer, and find the config you need, or click `Information...`, click the `INI Files` tab, and find what you need there. *If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.*

+#### Performance

+This list is designed to run well on most systems, but if you need more performance, check out the [performance guide](https://github.com/Geborgen/nordic-souls/blob/main/PERFORMANCEGUIDE.md).

+#### Optional Files

+Under the `Optional Files` separator, you can enable and disable things to your liking:
+- [Performance Grass INI](https://www.nexusmods.com/skyrimspecialedition/mods/48689) makes the grass sparser for better performance.
+This file has the grass at about the minimum density before it begins to look awful.
+You can make it even sparser if you really want (higher number = less dense).
+- [Nordic UI](https://www.nexusmods.com/skyrimspecialedition/mods/49881): Different UI style.
+Includes the full suit of Nordic UI-styled mods, for a consistent UI overhaul.
+- [Skyrim Paper Map by Caro Tuts - LABELED VERSION](https://www.nexusmods.com/skyrimspecialedition/mods/62705): A labeled version of the paper map.

 #### ENB

-Nordic Souls uses a slightly modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796) by default,, however there are a few alternative presets to choose from.
-Press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle the ENB, and `F7` to take a screenshot.
-These keybinds are the same for all included ENBs.
+In-game, press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle ENB, and `F7` to take a screenshot.
+These keybinds are the same for all included presets.

+Nordic Souls uses a modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796).
+By default, ambient occlusion is turned off, saving a lot of FPS.
+If you want better looking foliage or more depth and realism to shadows in general, turn on ambient occlusion in the ENB menu at the cost of 5-10 FPS.

-If you want to change the ENB, you must do the following.
+If you want to change to one of the two other included presets, you must do the following:

-1. Under the `WRAPPING UP - ENB` separator in MO2, **disable** `Mists of Tamriel for Rudy Obsidian` and `Rudy ENB Required Files`.
+1. Under the `ENB Presets` separator in MO2, **disable** `Mists of Tamriel for Rudy Obsidian`, `Rudy Obsidian Required Files`, and `Rudy ENB for Obsidian Weathers`.
-2. Under the same separator, **enable** `Mists of Tamriel for Obsidian Weathers` and `ENB Night Eye Fix`.
+2. Under the same separator, **enable** `Mists of Tamriel for Obsidian Weathers`, and either [Culminated ENB](https://www.nexusmods.com/skyrimspecialedition/mods/53167) or [Ominous ENB](https://www.nexusmods.com/skyrimspecialedition/mods/27333).
-3. In the dropdown in the top right of MO2, change the program to `ENB Organizer`.
-4. Run it and ignore any warning about Nexus updates.
-5. Click the three bars on the top left and navigate to the `Presets` tab.
-6. Disable Rudy ENB with the toggle on the bottom of the card, and enable any other ENB (see [here](https://imgur.com/gallery/3WDkZit) for a higher quality comparison).
-7. Make sure you only have one ENB enabled at a time.
+3. Make sure you only have one preset enabled at a time.
-8. Launch your game as usual.
+4. Launch your game as usual.

-Adding new ENBs or changing weather mods is possible but not supported.
+If you want to add a custom preset, you should familiarize yourself with [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720), and match the way I've installed the presets to MO2.

-If you do not want to use ENB, keep it toggled off.
+If you do not want to use ENB, disable everything in that separator and keep it toggled off in-game.

-#### Performance

-If you need more performance, check out the [performance guide](https://github.com/Geborgen/nordic-souls/blob/main/PERFORMANCEGUIDE.md).

-#### Optional Content

-Under the `WRAPPING UP - OPTIONAL CONTENT` separator, you can enable and disable things to your liking:
-- [Apothecary - Vanilla Potion Restore](https://www.nexusmods.com/skyrimspecialedition/mods/78230) is **enabled** by default.
-Disable if you prefer Apothecary's restore-over-time system.
-- [Alternate Conversation Camera Plus](https://www.nexusmods.com/skyrimspecialedition/mods/40722) is **enabled** by default.
-Disable if you don't want zoom effect during dialogue.
-- [Camera Noise](https://www.nexusmods.com/skyrimspecialedition/mods/77185) is **enabled** by default.
-Disable if you don't like the subtle camera-shake effect.
-- [Rumble](https://www.nexusmods.com/skyrimspecialedition/mods/84507) is **enabled** by default.
-Disable if you don't like the improved controller rumble.
-- [Contextual Crosshair](https://www.nexusmods.com/skyrimspecialedition/mods/63980) is **enabled** by default.
-Disable if you want the crosshair to always show.
-- [NORDIC UI Full Suite](https://www.nexusmods.com/skyrimspecialedition/mods/49881) is **disabled** by default.
-Enable if you want a different UI style.
-- [Enhanced Blood Textures - No Screen Blood](https://www.nexusmods.com/skyrimspecialedition/mods/2357) is **disabled** by default.
-Enable if you don't like the screen blood that EBT adds.
-- [Kaidan 2 Fart Patch](https://kaidanmod.com/) is **disabled** by default.
-Enable to make Kaidan fart.
-Only if you're close, though.

 #### Widescreen Support

-- Enable `Widescreen Fix` under the `WRAPPING UP - OPTIONAL CONTENT` separator.
-This was made for 21:9 displays, but it *should* work fine for 32:9 displays.
+- Enable `Widescreen Fix` under the `Widescreen Support` separator.
+This was made for 21:9 displays, but it should work fine for 32:9 displays.
-- If you use the optional Nordic UI, enable the previous mod, and `NORDIC UI Widescreen Fix` (below the previous mod).
+- If you use the optional Nordic UI, enable `Nordic UI Widescreen Fix` in addition to the main widescreen fix.
-- Recommended settings you should change yourself:
-  - SkyHUD - fMessageInfoPosX = `1030`
-  - TrueHUD - Player Widget Anchor X = `-0.105`
-  - TrueHUD - Player Loot Anchor X = `1.17`

 #### Gamepad Support

-Vanilla gamepad support is... fine.
 For the purposes of this list, you can use the vanilla gamepad controlmap.
-See [this section](#the-ultimate-dodge-mod) for a recommended tweak to make dodging work correctly.
+The only thing you'll miss out on with the vanilla controlmap is dodging.
+You can change the dodge key in `TK Dodge RE.ini` to a gamepad key, but you may need to install a gamepad controlmap from the Nexus or make your own using [this tool](https://hawk.bar/SkyrimControlMapper/).
+You will not recieve official support for gamepad issues.

 ## Playing the List